Designing A Website – What You Need To Know

 Get a reference, don’t be shy, make a few calls.
 There are other good Open Source platforms, but some of these are quite complex and finally you have the option for custom coding.
 Plus there are the lightweight options of WIX, Weebly and Squarespace.
 These are fine for hobbies, but we would not consider them for business websites.
 No agency worth its salt would use these platforms, but they are the choice of the novice, because they are so easy to use, albeit very limited.

 Functionality in your website

 This is the second most common cause of heartache, if, it is not part of the original plan.
 So, if you want people to be able to access a ‘Member only’ section, plan for it.
 If you want people to be able to buy something from the website, plan for it.
 If you want to have a facility to book an appointment or view in a foreign language, plan for it.
 Plan for things that you think you may want to have at a later date.
 Plan ahead.
 Do not expect that it can be added with a simple plugin for a few quid.
 That is not how it works.
 Add any functionality to the plan and ensure that the developers understand that it is included.

 Time Frame – How long will it take to develop the website?

 If everything above has been done, then most websites can be built in one week.
-That is one week, as long as there is a clearly understood plan and all the content is in place.
+That is one week, as long as there is a clearly understood plan and all the content is in place, in the correct format.
 Getting to this starting point will take a lot longer than you imagine.
 Getting videos shot and edited, getting the photographer to shoot the photos, writing up the written copy and preparing any PDFs.
-The developer does not do that part of it.
+The developer does not do that part of it for you.
 So, how long it takes is down to how quickly you can assemble the content.
-A good agency will schedule a week for your project development and give you time to get prepared.
-That could be two weeks, or four or eight – it depends on how you prioritise the gathering of the content.
+A good agency will schedule a week for your project development and give you time to get fully prepared.
+That could be two weeks away, or four or eight – it depends on how you prioritise the gathering of the content, your own content.